casper-network/casper-node-quickstart/README.md

 - A VPC with public and private subnets, and all the routing configuration.
 - A single EC2 Instance that bootstraps a Casper node.
-- An Instance Role to provide the EC2 Instance with access to Systems Manager & CkoudWatch
+- An Instance Role to provide the EC2 Instance with access to Systems Manager & CloudWatch
 - A CloudWatch dashboard with metrics to monitor the node.
 - Configuration to access the node through Session Manager.